citkane/fetchmanager/README.md

 - `trace_cb`: provides diagnostic data about the state of the queue.

 Handlers (excepting trace) are injected with the `Response | Error` as well as the request in it's given shape: (see the `fm.req` type).
-The pager_cb is injected with an additional (optional) `collect` function to facilitate flattening the final data return.
+The pager_cb is injected also with an (optional) `collect` function to facilitate flattening the final data return.

-Handlers (excepting pager) can be set at 3 cascading levels of priority:
+Handlers can be set at 3 cascading levels of priority (excepting pager):
 1) per individual request
 2) at class instantiation per individual target
-3) at class instantiation for the whole target set.
+3) at class instantiation for the whole target group.

 Behaviour can thus be set globally, and overidden granularly.
 Paging is set on a per request basis.
 Fetch Manger is not very opinionated.
 It is up to the user to build a re-usable kit of callback handlers to manage their application logic.